The Medical School Personal Statement

 • This goes along with show don't tell, but your medical school personal statement should be a collection of your experiences and what they taught you.
 Those experiences should have taught you things that will make you a good doctor.
 Remember to think from the perspective of the reader.
 The reader wants to know who you are and that you have developed certain character traits through your experiences.
 These should include things like service, compassion, integrity, dedication, diligence, tenacity, leadership, etc.

-• Everyone will be trying to show that they have those qualities, but you will have the advantage because you will show the reader by your experiences that you have those qualities.
-That's the key to a great medical school personal statement.
+• Everyone will be trying to show that they have those qualities, but you will have the advantage because you will

 • Most of the applicants will have those qualities.
 Your job is to show how you got them or how you use them.